Leonie Pray House

 Leonie Pray House, also known as "Dawson-Pray House," is a Long Beach Historic Landmark located in the Los Cerritos neighborhood of Long Beach, California.
 It is a 6,500 sqft English Tudor Revival mansion designed by architect Clarence Aldrich.
-It has been used as a filming location for films and television series, including Donnie Darko, Not Another Teen Movie, Weird Science, and Beverly Hills, 90210.
+It has been used as a filming location for films and television series, including Donnie Darko, Not Another Teen Movie and Beverly Hills, 90210.

 History

 In 1907, William E. "Billy" Babb arrived in Long Beach.
 He was the manager of a phone company and also a building contractor.
 Babb and his business partners completed plans for an eleven acre residential development on Signal Hill, shortly before oil was discovered there.
 Subsequently, Babb made a fortune on oil royalties, and designed and constructed 4252 Country Club Drive in 1927.

 In 1929, the house was purchased by Russell Honore Pray (1892-1971) for his wife, Leonie Pray.
 Russell Pray was a lawyer who graduated from the University of Michigan Law School in 1913.
 He served in France during World War I and held the rank of captain at the time of his discharge.
 Following discharge, he remained in Paris, first attending Sorbonne University, then practicing law.
 While living in France, he met his wife, Leonie Pray.

 The couple married in Paris after "a whirlwind courtship" and then moved to Long Beach.
 She attended a school in Pasadena to rid herself of her French accent, and as a graduation present, Russell Pray purchased the English Tudor house for her.